 What is sprouted granola?

-- One Degree’s sprouted oat granola is made with organic soaked oats, vitamin-rich seeds and grains, and warm spices such as cinnamon, cacao, and vanilla.
+What’s sprouted oat granola?
+Sprouted grains are grains that are soaked in water.
+This makes them nutrient-rich, easier for your body to absorb, and easier to digest.
+One Degree’s sprouted oat granola is made with organic soaked oats, vitamin-rich seeds and grains, and warm spices such as cinnamon, cacao, and vanilla.

-- Every ingredient in One Degree’s granola can be traced by scanning the QR code on the package or entering the product code on onedegreeorganics.com.
+Every ingredient in One Degree’s granola can be traced by scanning the QR code on the package or entering the product code on onedegreeorganics.com.
 For this granola, type in “9HNCH6” and you can see all the farmers of the ingredients!

-Why to make Instant Pot apple crisp
+Tips for making Instant Pot apple crisp

-A few people have already tested this recipe for us, to make sure we got the timing right.
+A few recipe testers helped us to tweak this Instant Pot apple crisp to perfection!
 Here’s what people are saying about this pressure cooker apple crisp:

 - “This Instant Pot apple crisp is definitely going into regular rotation, so good!
 It felt like my first dessert of the fall season.
 The lemon zest topping was a really nice added brightness.
 I especially loved that it was so quick and easy!” -Erin